 This is an aerial photo showing its location.

 The center of this prairie has always had problems with aspen sprouts.
-I’ve girdled all the mature aspens along the south side of the prairie, but the north side belongs to our neighbor, so there’s nothing I can do about them.
-We’re thinking (maybe hoping) that the sprouts coming up in the prairie are fewer and smaller every year, but we’re not sure, so we mow them in mid-summer to keep the prairie from turning into an aspen forest.
-We try to mow only the areas with sprouts, and leave the sprout-free areas unmowed.
-(Patchy management) This photo of the mowed and unmowed areas is from 2015.
+I’ve girdled all the mature aspens along the south side of the prairie, but the north side belongs to our neighbor and there are many mature aspens along that edge.
+We keep hoping that the sprouts coming up in the prairie are fewer and smaller every year, but we’re not sure, so we mow them in mid-summer to keep the prairie from turning into an aspen forest.
+We try to mow only the areas with sprouts, and leave the aspen-free areas unmowed.
+(Patchy management) This photo shows some of the mowed and unmowed areas in 2022.

-This is the favorite prairie for migrating monarchs so we’re careful to wait until the migration has passed through before we start to mow.
+This is the best prairie to see migrating monarchs so we’re careful to wait until the migration has passed through before we start to mow.
 We wonder if the monarchs stop here because it’s an east-west ridge, so they fly across it as they fly south.
-It does have lots of fall flowers that migrating monarchs use for nectar: Stiff and Showy Goldenrod, Rough Blazing Star, and Asters, especially New England Aster.
+It does have lots of fall flowers that migrating monarchs use for nectar: Stiff and Showy Goldenrod, Rough Blazing Star and New England Aster.

 Monarchs on Showy Goldenrod